Lagden-Development/rickbot/README.md

 ## Database Integration

-Rickbot uses MongoDB for data storage.
-Ensure your MongoDB URI is correctly set in `config.json`.
+RickBot integrates with MongoDB for data storage.
+Ensure your MongoDB URI is correctly set in the `config.json` file.
+The `db.py` file serves as a convenient base for managing database connections and collections, but feel free to customize it to meet your specific requirements.

-Rickbot uses `db.py` to predefine the accessed databases and collections from MongoDB.
-You can customize these definitions or manually manage your database interactions.
-The structure in `db.py` provides a convenient starting point, ensuring consistent database connections and collections usage across the bot.
-If you have specific requirements or prefer a different setup, feel free to modify `db.py` or implement your own database management methods to suit your needs.

-### Example Usage
+### Example MongoDB Usage

 ```python
 from pymongo import MongoClient
 from config import CONFIG